The spectacle of adjacencies

 Anne and I had a conversation about The Office (American, not British, because the latter is awful).
-I mentioned wanting to rewatch it, and she mentioned, well, we just did.
+I mentioned wanting to rewatch it, and she responded something along the lines of, well, we just did.

 I’m pretty sure ‘we’ hadn’t.
 But then she mentioned it was in the Dark Days, and suddenly that made sense.

-Digital forensics (my Amazon purchase history) has helped.
-Anne, being Anne, kept herself awake and engaged by watching lots of prestige drama.
+Anyway - Anne, being Anne, kept herself awake and engaged by watching lots of prestige television.
 Me, being me, binged the entire Resident Evil series (twice).
-My primal form is a vole that eats explosions.
+Explosions kept me awake.

 One particularly addled ‘morning’, I had just finished re…re-watching the first three Death Race films, and was convinced that I understood them.
-No, dude.
-I mean, I got them.
-It was my obligation - my purpose to share my epiphany with the world.
+Like, really understood them.
+No. Dude.
+I got them.
+It was my obligation - my sacred purpose to share my sleep-deprived, truly disturbing epiphany with the world.

 Balancing the Iguanodon carefully in one arm, I fumblingly unlocked the ‘voice to text’ accessibility feature in Word.
-And, I let the genius pour forth: honey from the tongue of a saint.
-I couldn’t figure out punctuation or line breaks, but I wasn’t going to let the rules of human grammar prevent me from sharing my cosmic wisdom.
-Then,…
+And, at some ungodly hour of the morning, after months of sleeplessness, I let the genius pour forth.
+I couldn’t (and still can’t) figure out punctuation or line breaks, but I wasn’t going to let the rules of human grammar prevent me from sharing my cosmic wisdom.

-I’m not sure what.
+I’m not sure what happened next.
 I probably went to work.

 Two years later.
 I found a file called ‘deathh race.docx’ [sic] in my Dropbox.

-For sanity’s sake (yours - mine is clearly lost), I’ve gone back and added line breaks and punctuation.
-I’ve also fixed some of the transcription errors, so it makes a little sense, but I’ve left the majority of them in because a) I have no idea what I was trying to say, and b) they’re quite funny.
+For sanity’s sake (yours - mine is clearly lost), I’ve gone back and added line breaks and, to the best of my ability, punctuation.
+I’ve left the rest of the transcription as it is, because a) I have no idea what I was trying to say, and b) it is quite funny.